grafana/beyla/README.md

 ## Requirements

 - Linux with Kernel 5.8 or higher with [BTF](https://www.kernel.org/doc/html/latest/bpf/btf.html)
-  enabled.
+  enabled, or Linux distributions running RedHat Enterprise Linux 4.18 kernels build 348 and above as they have the required kernel backports.
+These include CentOS, AlmaLinux, and Oracle Linux.
 BTF became enabled by default on most Linux distributions with kernel 5.14 or higher.
   You can check if your kernel has BTF enabled by verifying if `/sys/kernel/btf/vmlinux` exists on your system.
   If you need to recompile your kernel to enable BTF, the configuration option `CONFIG_DEBUG_INFO_BTF=y` must be set.
-- Beyla supports Linux distributions running RedHat Enterprise Linux 4.18 kernels build 348 and above as they have the required kernel backports.
-These include CentOS, AlmaLinux, and Oracle Linux.
 - eBPF enabled on the host.
 - For instrumenting Go programs, they must have been compiled with at least Go 1.17.
 We currently support Go applications built with a major **Go version no earlier than 3 versions** behind the current